H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   The `gis_wv_benefits` collection stores embeddings and metadata for benefits‑relevant facilities, built from GBIM beliefs and resource descriptions.
 Documents in this collection encode facility names, locations, roles, and linkages to `local_resources` identifiers, enabling semantically and spatially aware retrieval of benefits sites.

 - **Legacy and thematic `geodb*` collections.**
-  Earlier deployments mirrored selected PostGIS layers into `geodb*` collections, with each record representing a feature‑level description and minimal metadata to enable thematic or experimental RAG over specific layers (for example, dams or hospitals).
+  Earlier deployments mirrored selected PostGIS layers into `geodb*` collections, with each record representing a feature‑level description and minimal metadata to enable thematic or experimental RAG over specific layers.
 These collections remain available as historical or specialized indexes but are no longer treated as the primary spatial memory layer; current work prefers the GBIM belief collections and `gis_wv_benefits`.

-Identifiers and metadata are defined so that Chroma results can be rejoined deterministically to GBIM and GeoDB:
+Identifiers and metadata are defined so that vector search results can be rejoined deterministically to GBIM and GeoDB:

 - Belief embeddings carry an `id` field that maps to `gbimbeliefnormalized.id`.
 - Metadata include `source_table` and `source_pk` fields that can be aligned with source tables or attribute tables (for example, `gbim_source_csv.*`) and, where applicable, with geometries in the geodatabase.

-This join pattern allows retrieval pipelines to move from vector search results in Chroma to full geometries, attributes, and belief‑graph context in Postgres.
+This join pattern allows retrieval pipelines to move from vector search results to full geometries, attributes, and belief‑graph context in Postgres.

 ---